Nizar7zak/Git-start/README.md

 2. Code editors & IDEs
 3. Graphical User Interfaces (GitKraken)

-> we can use in the command line, so we open a terminal or command prompt window to execute Git commands, this is the fateset and sometim, now if you don't like the command line, well! you're in luck because most modern code editors & IDEs have built-in support for basic Git features.
+> we can use in the command line, so we open a terminal or command prompt window to execute Git commands, this is the fateset, now if you don't like the command line, well! you're in luck because most modern code editors & IDEs have built-in support for basic Git features.

 ### Command line or GUI?
 YOU SHOULD USE THE RIGHT TOOL FOR THE JOB.